ikram-shah/iris-fhir-transcribe-summarize-export/README.md

 ## Overview

-This is a full-stack application that allows practitioners and other clinicians to record voice notes linked to a subject and also export them to Google Docs.
+This is a full-stack application that allows practitioners and other clinicians to record voice notes linked to a subject and also export them to Google Docs/Sheets.

 1. The UI enables voice recording and the audio is transcribed to text using **Open AI Whisper API**.
 2. Then the notes are summarized using **Open AI text-davinci-003** model and stored as **Document References** in FHIR server.
 3. Finally, there is an option to export the stored documents to **Google Docs** in an account of user's choice.
+Other data like Observations can be exported to **Google Sheets**.

 > **Note** - This implements a [Community idea](https://ideas.intersystems.com/ideas/DPI-I-197)💡.
-Docs export is directly handled via REST api in IRIS now.
+Docs and Sheets export is directly handled via REST api in IRIS now.
 It's not an interoperability adapter yet and it's WIP.

 The application also acts as a dashboard to view patient and other information like observations and encounters.